 Definition of the assessment/treatment procedure

 Physical Medicine & Rehabilitation (PM&R) manages prevention, diagnosis and treatment of conditions and syndromes that result in impairment, leading to functional disability and impacting quality of life.
-Some of these disorders may include pathology of the nerves, muscles, bones and brain.1 The specialty of PM&R moves from a general disease-oriented approach, to a comprehensive detailed approach, incorporating medical factors, physical impairment and barriers, and the person’s goals, which together leads to the planning and achievement of functional goals and improved quality of life.
+Some of these disorders may include pathology of the nerves, muscles, bones and brain.
+1 The specialty of PM&R moves from a general disease-oriented approach, to a comprehensive detailed approach, incorporating medical factors, physical impairments, barriers, and the individual goals.
+This overall approach leads to the planning and achievement of functional goals and improved quality of life.

-In order to objectively understand the functional changes attained through methodic treatment interventions, the rehabilitation team will use assessment instruments allowing for a systematic evaluation permitting later comparison of clinical changes in an objective manner.
-The use of instruments and outcome measures may contribute to improved clinical decision making and evidence-based-practice.2
+In order to objectively understand the functional changes attained through methodic treatment interventions, the rehabilitation team will use assessment instruments allowing for a systematic evaluation and comparison of clinical changes in an objective manner.
+The use of instruments and outcome measures contributes to improved clinical decision making and evidence-based-practice.
+2

 There are numerous assessment instruments available.
-In order to improve selection, it is important that clinicians determine what he/she wants to measure, the population under study, and the reliability and validity of the instrument being applied.
-Most importantly, the physiatrist must comprehend that objective assessment tools should not be placed over the clinical care, but should only serve to enhance therapeutic recommendations.
+In order to select the appropriate instrument, it is important that clinicians determine what is being measured, the population under study, and reliability and validity of the instrument being applied.
+Most importantly, the physiatrist must comprehend that objective assessment tools should not be placed above clinical care and should only serve to enhance (or improve) therapeutic recommendations.

 The rehabilitation field uses a biopsychosocial model of care; this implies that as specialists, we do not limit our practice to diagnosing and treating a pathology (biomedical model), but we expand into understanding and treating the secondary effects of injury and illness.
-To successfully address this, the physiatrist will see the whole patient, incorporating motor, cognitive and emotional dimensions to the assessment so that a full picture of goals and barriers can be identified early in the planning of the rehabilitation program.3 These components, or dimensions, will be incorporated into the assessment tools, which will subsequently assist in this ongoing process of active change as individuals achieve and reset their functional goals.
+To successfully address this, the physiatrist will see the whole patient, incorporating motor, cognitive and emotional dimensions to the assessment so that a full picture of goals and barriers can be identified early in the planning of the rehabilitation program.
+3 These components, or dimensions, will be incorporated into the assessment tools, which will subsequently assist in this ongoing process of active change as individuals achieve and reset their functional goals.

 Range of Procedures and Settings:

-The practice of PMR includes in-patient and outpatient settings.
+The practice of PM&R includes in-patient and outpatient settings.
 The setting where the evaluation is taking place will impact the extent and format followed to assess our patients.
 Traditionally, the inpatient scenario includes an inter-professional team that allows for a comprehensive evaluation and treatment recommendations.
 The family takes a huge role in this setting, particularly with the purpose of understanding the psychosocial context of the patient as well as the overall residual function and impairment.
-This setting is highly influenced by third party medical insurers who will dictate costs and the limit/length of stay.3
+This setting is highly influenced by third party medical insurers who will dictate costs and the limit/length of stay.
+3

-The specialty of PMR makes use of a series of procedures that allows the diagnosis and treatment of patients with functional disability.
+The specialty of PM&R makes use of a series of procedures that allows the diagnosis and treatment of patients with functional disability.
 Electromyography has complemented the physical exam impression by allowing the study of muscles and nerves through electrophysiology principles.
 This study uses a combination of superficial and intramuscular electrodes to study the nerve and muscle physiologic behavior, allowing the qualification and quantification of pathology, its localization, and the establishment of prognosis.
-Electrodiagnostic studies are not a substitute for radiologic imaging, but a complement to understanding anatomic findings.
-Specialized training is required to master a comprehensive interpretation of pathology identified by the study.5
+Electrodiagnostic studies are not a substitute for radiologic imaging or physical exam, but a complement to understanding anatomic and clinical findings.
+Specialized training is required to be able to provide a comprehensive interpretation of the pathology identified by the study.
+5

-Interventional procedures in PMR have expanded with time from peripheral joint and trigger point injections to the interventional pain management of spine and deeper joints under fluoroscopy guidance.
+Procedures in PM&R include an array of interventions ranging from peripheral joint and trigger point injections to interventional pain management of spine and deeper joints under fluoroscopy and ultrasound guidance.
 Although interventional procedures in pain management can be done by other medical subspecialties, the physiatrist’s intervention incorporates not only the expertise of pain management, but the component of function and rehabilitation after the procedure is completed.
-This creates an impact in wellness and quality of life.6,7
+This creates an impact in wellness and overall quality of life.
+6 ,7

-Diagnostic ultrasound is another tool that is taking an important place in musculoskeletal medicine.
-This technology allows for easy portability, low cost and safe application in the clinical practice, allowing functional evaluation and diagnosis of a musculoskeletal complaint.
-At the care site, the physiatrist can make immediate decisions about therapeutic interventions, particularly when applied to guided injections.
-8
+Diagnostic ultrasound is another tool that has taken an important role in musculoskeletal medicine.
+This technology allows for quick, real-time portability, low cost and safe application in the clinical practice, allowing for a functional evaluation, diagnosis and treatment of musculoskeletal complaints and conditions.
+At the care site, the physiatrist can make immediate decisions about therapeutic interventions, particularly when applied to guided injections.8

 Assessment tools allow measuring and comparing clinical outcomes based on expected milestones.
-Observations on time permit determining if functional progress goes along with the expected prognosis.
+Ongoing observations allow for determining if functional progress goes along with the expected prognosis.

 Specific features of clinical applications of the assessment /treatment procedures: